Skip to main content

 The singular "First Nation" can point to a reserve-based community in Canada.
 Or it can refer to a band or larger tribal grouping.

 Inuit.
 This refers to particular groups of people living in the far North.
-Inuit in Canada can be found in 53 communities that span across the northern regions of Canada in Inuit Nunangat.
+The word Inuit means "the people" in the Inuit language of Inuktut.

 Métis.
 While it can sometimes be used to refer to folks of mixed descent, the term Métis encompasses the collective ethnic identities that originated from unions among European people and Aboriginal folks.